Scholarships in International Relations

 This book prize, for the best performance by a student in the International Relations major degree, was funded by the family and friends of Professor Ian Drummond, a senior Canadian economic historian and a long-time member of the International Relations Program.
 Professor Drummond died in 1994.

 Book prizes awarded to the top students in Trinity courses specific to the International Relations Program.

 Robert H. Catherwood G8 Scholarship

 Open to students beginning their fourth undergraduate year in the International Relations Program with an interest in the issues, institutions or members of the G8.
 This scholarship, created by the G8 Research Group alumni, the Financial Post, and the family and friends of Robert H. Catherwood, will be applied to the tuition cost in the final undergraduate year.
-Students apply at the beginning of their fourth year.
+Students apply at the end of their third year.
 Further application information will be available in early spring.
 For the application deadline and procedures, consult the website for Trinity College In-Course awards.

 The following graduation scholarships are automatically awarded each year.
 No application is required.

 Awarded to the International Relations specialist student who graduates with the highest academic average.
 The award originated in Long Beach California, where the citizens contributed donations in recognition of Canadian Ambassador Kenneth Taylor's role in the rescue of six American Embassy hostages in Iran.

 Awarded to a Trinity student graduating from the International Relations specialist program in high standing.
 The award is funded from the bequest left by the Trinity graduates of 1930 in memory of two of their classmates.